logo

 According to Vol 2, in April 1943 stamps were issued from a double centre plate.
 The left hand pane was numbered 4, but the right hand pane was unnumbered.
 According to Vol 6, a new double plate was not produced.
 The unnumbered centre plate was the one that had been used in 1938 in combination with frame plates 2A and 2B and the number 4 was subsequently added to this plate.

-The following plate blocks of 20 are on coarse paper, perforated 14 x 14½.
+The following two plate blocks of 20 are on coarse paper, perforated 14 x 14½.
 One has an unnumbered centre plate while the other is numbered 4.

 unnumbered centre plate